BridgePhase/ctf/documentation/GettingStarted.md

 	* `gradlew bootRun` on Windows machines
 2. After a few seconds (more on the first run) you should see an output of `Started Application in #### seconds `, you're up and running
+3. The application can be accessed locally at `http://localhost:8080/ctf`

 <a name="jarDeployment"></a>
 ## Runnable JAR standalone deployment